wessenstam/CE-ahvworkshop/VM_Script/vm_script.rst

 After the connection is successful type the following command to create a VM with 1GB of RAM, 1 vCPU and a 10GB disk.
 For demo purposes the CDROM and the NIC are not used but can be added if wanted.

-``for n in {1..5}
-do
-acli vm.create MyVM$n memory=1024M num_vcpus=1
-acli vm.disk_create MyVM$n create_size=10G container=vms-ce1
+``for n in {1..5}; do acli vm.create MyVM$n memory=1024M num_vcpus=1; acli vm.disk_create MyVM$n create_size=10G container=vms-ce1; done``
-done``

 .. figure:: images/vmscript_004.png

-This command should lead in having 5 VM’s named MyVM1 to MyVM5 all with the earlier mentioned parameters.
+This command should lead to having 5 VM’s named MyVM1 to MyVM5 all with the earlier mentioned parameters.
 The below screen shows all lines returned by the cluster.

 .. figure:: images/vmscript_005.png